Kelly Marie Clarke

-I am a PhD student under the joint supervision of Dr Foxhall-Forbes and Prof. Semple in the departments of History and Archaeology, funded by the Northern Bridge Doctoral Training Partnership (NBDTP).
+I am a PhD student under the joint supervision of Dr Foxhall-Forbes and Prof. Semple in the departments of History and Archaeology.

-I am interested in examining the interactions/connections that existed during the Early Medieval period, and how interactions were sustained.
-Both my BA and MA dissertations, also completed at Durham, focused on communication within and between the Anglo-Saxon kingdoms and used an interdisciplinary approach combining methodologies from both history and archaeology and different kinds of evidence e.g. topographical, written, linguistic and numismatic evidence and databases.
+I am interested in examining the interactions/connections that existed during the Early Medieval period (c.600-800), and how interactions were sustained.
+My previous research focused on communication within and between the Anglo-Saxon kingdoms and used an interdisciplinary approach combining methodologies from both history and archaeology and different kinds of evidence e.g. topographical, written, linguistic and numismatic evidence.

-My PhD project widens my geographical focus and investigates interactions between the Anglo-Saxon kingdoms and Gaul in the seventh century through three interlinked perspectives: political connections; trading networks and ecclesiastical ties.
+My PhD project widens my geographical focus and re-investigates interactions between the Anglo-Saxon kingdoms and northern Merovingian Gaul in the seventh century through three interlinked perspectives: political connections; trading networks and ecclesiastical ties.
 Most recent scholarship examines these regions separately, but using an interdisciplinary and transnational approach will produce a richer interpretation of regional relationships in the early Middle Ages.
-Through a comparative analysis of textual sources, material culture and manuscript evidence from both regions, my project will re-evaluate our understanding of the importance of intercultural relationships to the formation and development of seventh-century kingdoms and culture, and investigate their wider significance in shaping and (re-)making the North-Sea World.
+Through a comparative analysis of textual sources, material culture and manuscript evidence from both regions, my project will re-evaluate our understanding of the importance of intercultural relationships to the formation and development of seventh-century kingdoms and culture, and investigate their wider significance in shaping and (re-)making the southern North Sea world.

 2017: 'Coinage and connections between Merovingian Gaul and the Anglo-Saxon kingdoms in the Seventh-Century', Sylloge of the Coins of the British Isles (SCBI) Symposium: 'Money between Ireland, Britain and Europe' (British Academy, 13th June 2017)